What is Imposter Syndrome?

 Where does Imposter Syndrome come from?

 The seed of unworthiness for many who suffer Imposter Syndrome is planted in childhood.
 This is due to a parental, guardian or social situation in which you were made to feel ‘not good enough’.
 We call this your ‘origin story’.
-Then later in life (adulthood) these feelings resurface as Imposter Syndrome when ‘triggered’ by a situation or person.
+Then later in life (adulthood) this limiting belief of ‘not being good enough, smart enough, worthy enough’ resurfaces causing Imposter feelings when ‘triggered’ by a situation or person.

 Triggers can also change throughout your life as you and your career grow.
 More to come on common triggers in a future blog, but for now what’s important is that you become AWARE of your individual origin story and common trigger.

-Take a moment to think about when you first had that feeling of being exposed as a fraud or as not being ‘good enough’… Was it ?
+Take a moment to think about when you first had that feeling of not being ‘good enough’…

 - A particular moment in time?